 What is the duration of the LINC Programme?

-The programme will run from January until the beginning of July .
-The 2020/21 programme comprises 6 modules delivered over two semesters: spring; summer.
+The programme will run from September 2023 until May 2024.
+The 2023/24 programme comprises 6 modules delivered over two semesters: Autumn; Spring.

 How will the course be delivered?

-LINC will be delivered entirely online for the 2020/2021 academic year, for more see our programme overview page.
+LINC will be delivered online for the 2023/2024 Academic Year, for more see our Programme Overview page.

 Is this programme necessary if I have already completed a programme on leading the inclusion of children with additional needs?